 - Makes the child feel instantly understood

 - You know what they want and how to resolve the situation

-- You don’t unintentionally irritate them further by trying to fix or tell them ‘no’ to something they didn’t want
+- You don’t unintentionally irritate them by trying to fix or say ‘no’ to something they don’t want

 - You won’t get frustrated at the failed attempts and misunderstandings, helping you to stay calm – for their sake and yours!